iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 #### Slider

-The deprecated [Slider]($ui-core) was a wrapper around the react-compound-slider which does not work properly in popout window.
-To alleviate this issue, the deprecated `Slider`will now wrap the  `Slider` component from @itwin/itwinui-react.
-This result is a couple prop changes.
-The `onSlideStart` or `onSlideEnd` props are ignored, use `onUpdate` and `onChange` props if needed.
+The deprecated [Slider]($ui-core) was a wrapper around the react-compound-slider, which does not work properly in popout windows.
+To alleviate this issue, the deprecated `Slider` will now wrap the `Slider` component from @itwin/itwinui-react.
+This results in a couple prop changes.
+The `onSlideStart` or `onSlideEnd` props are ignored; use `onUpdate` and `onChange` props if needed.
 The only two `modes` that remain supported are 1 and 2.

 ### Deprecated with alternatives elsewhere